 Stretch Your Running Muscles

-Although the science on the effectiveness of stretching for injury prevention and recovery is still inconclusive, I still believe in its importance.
+While the scientific evidence on its effectiveness for injury prevention and recovery is still a bit murky, I firmly believe in its importance.
+So, let’s unravel the benefits and delve into the post-run stretching routine.

 Ideal Running Program for Maximum Recovery